Find out your true net worth with NAV planner

 A personal asset is anything you own that has monetary value.
 If you own it and can sell it, it is an asset.
 A liability is anything that you owe and eventually have to pay back.

 All your assets and liabilities with DBS have already been automatically added.
-If the numbers don’t seem right to you, fret not!
-You’ll just need to connect your other banks’ accounts, loans and CPF to get a complete picture of your net worth.
+If the numbers don’t add up, you’ll just need to connect your other banks’ accounts, loans and CPF to get a complete picture of your net worth.

 Find out more about getting started with SGFinDex.

-Doing so will help you to monitor and see how one financial decision may affect others.
-That way, there is greater transparency and you can make informed investment decisions to achieve financial wellness.
+Doing so will help you monitor and see how one financial decision may affect another.
+You can gain greater transparency and make informed investment decisions to achieve financial wellness.

 The same principle can be applied to your personal balance sheet.
-Let’s say you have S$50,000 after subtracting your liabilities.
-How are you making use of this S$50,000 to grow your personal wealth efficiently?
+Let’s say you have $50,000 after subtracting your liabilities.
+How are you making use of this $50,000 to grow your personal wealth efficiently?
 Are you leaving them to grow at 0.05% a year, or putting them in a higher interest savings account like the Multiplier, or investing them in stocks?

-If you're wondering what your net worth is, here’s how the NAV Planner tool calculates it for you – all you have to do is interpret it.
+If you're wondering what your net worth is, here’s how the ”Plan” tab on digibank does the calculation for you – all you have to do is interpret it.

-How to keep track of your personal finances with DBS NAV Planner
+How to keep track of your personal finances with digibank

 This is what it could look like in practice: